alkhushayni/population-rollup/README.md

 5. I did 2 tests locally, and I provided the results in the directory "insight_testsuite/tests".
 (I provided the result with the input of the whole dataset as my 2nd try.)

 6. Big update!
 I created a new version without using pandas.
-The new version is named "population-rollup-no-Pandas.py" and I used this new version and passed your tester.
+The new version is named "population-rollup-no-Pandas.py".
+I used this new version and finally passed the tester.